-Like all medical devices, infusion pumps present benefits and risks.
-These devices have allowed for a greater level of control, accuracy, and precision in drug delivery, thereby reducing medication errors and contributing to improvements in patient care.
-At the same time, infusion pumps have been associated with persistent safety problems.
-As part of a balanced public health approach, the U.S. Food and Drug Administration (FDA) seeks to support the benefits of infusion pumps while minimizing the risks.
+Infusion pumps provide a high level of control, accuracy, and precision in drug delivery, thereby reducing medication errors and contributing to improvements in patient care.
+At the same time, infusion pumps have been associated with persistent safety problems that can result in over- or under-infusion, and missed or delayed therapy.

-- Proactively facilitate device improvements; and
+- Proactively facilitating device improvements; and

-- Increase user awareness.
+- Increasing user awareness.